ducnguyen8600/Carbon-Emissions-Analysis/README.md

 |Mercedes-Benz S-Class (S 500)|Automobiles & Components|85000.00|
 |Mercedes-Benz SL (SL 350)|Automobiles & Components|72000.00|

+Insights: Wind Turbine products in 'Electrical Equipment and Machinery' industry and cars in 'Automobiles & Components' contributes most PCFs among all products

 ### 3. What are the industries with the highest contribution to carbon emissions?
 ```sql
 WITH pe_no_duplicate as